 Our Team

 The Marriage and Family Clinic’s staff has a variety of training backgrounds and designations for a reason.
 By building a team with diversity and various styles of practice, we can offer different approaches and therapy styles to you!
 We know a “one size fits most” approach is often not very fitting!
 By finding a provider who fits your needs, we can help you and your family find relief sooner.
-Our staff can also be combined as a treatment team to do individual, couples, or family therapy as well as adding speech, feeding, neurofeedback, yoga, group, Reiki or occupational therapy services.
+Our staff can also be combined as a treatment team to do individual, couples, or family therapy as well as adding speech, feeding, neurofeedback, yoga, group, Enneagram coaching or occupational therapy services.
 Providers will coordinate care in house, so you never have to be the case manager!
 All staff attend weekly supervision meetings, trainings and supports together in and out of the clinic!

-RACHEL ABRAHAMS, LMHCA
+RACHEL ABRAHAMS, LMHC

 KELLY CREMER, LMHCA